Telecommunications in the Bahamas: Internet censorship and surveillance

 Access to the Internet is unrestricted.
 There were no government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms without judicial oversight.

 The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 An independent press combined with a relatively effective—albeit extremely backlogged—judiciary, and a functioning democratic political system ensures freedom of speech and press.
 The constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.
 Strict and antiquated libel laws dating to British legal codes are seldom invoked.

 In April 2013, the Bahamas Commissioner of Police Ellison Greenslade warned that the police would press charges against people who post “lewd” or “obscene” pictures on social media websites and Attorney General Allyson Maynard-Gibson announced that the government was working on legislation that will police information posted on the Internet.
 "We have to balance freedom of the press with protecting the public,” she added.
 Also in April Rodney Moncur was charged with "committing a grossly indecent act" by posting autopsy photographs of a man who died in police custody on his Facebook page.

-Phone calls to the Bahamas are monitored by the U.S. National Security Agency's MYSTIC program.
+Phone calls to the Bahamas were monitored by the U.S. National Security Agency's MYSTIC program.